markkvba/bip-framework/bip-framework-libraries/README.md

 The framework uses masking rules to provide default masking for the `BIP_FRAMEWORK_ASYNC_CONSOLE_APPENDER`.
 See the [_Logger_](#logger) sequence diagram below.

-For additional log masking definitions within services, framework provides the `BipMaskingFilter` class.
-This class can be referenced to declare masking s a logback filter.
+Additional log masking definitions can be declared within services with the `BipMaskingFilter` class.
+This class can be referenced to declare masking in a logback filter.

+If declarative masking in logback config is not sufficient for specific data, developers can manually mask data with methods from `MaskUtils`.

 See [Log and Audit Management](https://github.com/department-of-veterans-affairs/bip-reference-person/blob/master/docs/log-audit-management.md) for more information.